nextensio/docs/content/en/Architecture/onboarding/_index.md

 :-------------------------:
 ![](/architecture/onboarding/images.jpg)

 Every connector connects to one nextensio gateway (TODO: dual homing ??).
-The connector is linux binary that can be run independentl or packaged as a docker container or inside a kubernetes cluster etc.. - however customer chooses.
-The connectoris la unched as "connector -gateway gatewaydosfo3.nextensio.net" as an example and then it will prompt for a user name and password - which is the data entered when creating AppGroups (section above).
+The connector is a linux binary that can be run independently or packaged as a docker container or inside a kubernetes cluster etc.. - however customer chooses.
+The connector is launched as "connector -gateway gatewaydosfo3.nextensio.net" as an example and then it will prompt for a user name and password - which is the data entered when creating AppGroups (section above).
 The list of nextensio gateways can be seen below